 Site and Facilities

 The school is situated close to the edge of the town with views over the surrounding countryside.
-Subject departments have well-equipped suites of teaching rooms, all with interactive whiteboards or projectors, and our seven ICT suites, with over three hundred computers, ensure that computer-based facilities are always available.
+Subject departments have well-equipped suites of teaching rooms, all with interactive touch screens and we have seven ICT suites and over three hundred computers so that computer-based facilities are always available.
 Our sport and leisure complex provides excellent indoor facilities together with a large, floodlit Astroturf pitch.

 In 2009 we opened our Student Services Centre, the first of its kind to be established in Herefordshire.
 The Centre sets a new standard for inclusive and supportive secondary education, bringing together all essential pastoral and academic support services under one roof.

 Our Sixth Form Centre is housed in a purpose-built, separate suite of teaching rooms, an ICT network, study room, common room and offices.
 We have an open entry policy with courses to suit students of all abilities and aptitudes.
 Numbers each year average around one hundred and twenty students and this means that class sizes can be kept relatively small.

 Our Senior Leadership Team includes the Headteacher, the Deputy Headteacher, four Assistant Headteacher and the School Business Manager.
 Successive OFSTED reports have praised the quality of leadership and management at JMHS.